mac-can/mac-can.github.io/_pages/drivers/RusokuCAN.md

 issues: https://github.com/mac-can/RusokuCAN/issues
 ---
 Rusoku Technologies is an innovative engineering team based in Lithuania, Europe.
-They offer CAN adapters at a reasonable price;
+They offer CAN adapters at a reasonable price.
-drivers and utilities for Windows&reg; and Linux&reg; are available as open source.
+Drivers and utilities for Windows and Linux are available as open-source.
 A macOS user-space driver for TouCAN USB interfaces from Rusoku is provided by UV&nbsp;Software.

 [Download]({{page.latest}}){: .btn .btn--primary}